Sumati Morarjee: Biography

 Morarjee was born to the wealthy family of Mathuradas Goculdas and his wife, Premabai, in Bombay.
 She was named Jamuna, after the sacred river associated with Krishna in Vrindavan.
 According to then contemporary customs in India, while still a young girl she was married to Shanti Kumar Narottam Morarjee, the only son of Narottam Morarjee, founder of Scindia Steam Navigation Company, which later grew to be India's largest shipping firm.

 Influence of Mahatma Gandhi

 Morarjee remained in regular touch with Mahatma Gandhi and both met on several occasions.
 Their exchange was documented in newspaper reports.
-She counted her among her closest friends.
+She counted him among her closest friends.
 Between 1942 and 1946, she was involved in the underground movement for Independence with him, facilitating the transport of Sindhis from Pakistan to India during the partition unrest.
 She also provided for the passage of A. C. Bhaktivedanta Swami Prabhupada, founder Acharya of the International Society for Krishna Consciousness (ISKCON), to USA in 1965.